project-defiant/Lang-tests/_posts/OCaml/data_types/2024-10-18-data_types.markdown

+---
+layout: post
-# Data Types in OCaml
+title:  "Data Types in OCaml"
+---

 OCaml is statically and strongly typed language.
 Types can not change at runtime, only when explicitly converted.